Ethra8/history_beyond_myth/README.md

 # DESIGN CHOICES

 ## Colors
-I have created the color palette myself, and the [Coolor.co](https://coolors.co/) website has only been used to display all the colors beautifilly for the screenshot below.
+I have created the color palette myself, and the [Coolor.co](https://coolors.co/) website has only been used to display all the colors beautifully for the screenshot below.
 The colors selected are as follows:
 - ***Turkey Red*** **#B30502** / **RGB(179,5,2)**:
     + **Use**: All headers' background color.
     + **Rationale**: The selection of this tone is due to two main factors.